xavierpok/tp/docs/UserGuide.md

 * `filter c/Google` returns all entries with company fields “Google”, “google” “Google Inc.”.
 * `filter t/friends` returns all entries with the tag “friends”.

-### Schedule a meeting with a specific person: `schedule`
+### Schedule a meeting with a specific person : `schedule`

-Schedules a meeting with an existing person contact via index
+Schedules a meeting with an existing person contact via index.

 Format: `schedule INDEX i/SCHEDULE_TIME [a/SCHEDULE_NAME]`